EGI-Federation/bdii/README.md

 The BDII Status Information Mechanism is intended to allow better monitoring possibilities, spotting of upraising problems and resulting failure prevention.
-It adds status information about the BDII instance into the 'o=infosys' root containing metrics like the number of entries added in the last cyle, the time to do so, etc.
+It adds status information about the BDII instance into the 'o=infosys' root containing metrics like the number of entries added in the last cycle, the time to do so, etc.
 The description of thoese metrics can be found in the etc/BDII.schema file.